quinndoan/ESP32_Wifi/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C6 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- |

-# Wi-Fi SoftAP Example
+# ESP32_ Module Wifi

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example shows how to use the Wi-Fi SoftAP functionality of the Wi-Fi driver of ESP for serving as an Access Point.
+This example shows how to use the Wi-Fi SoftAP and Wifi Station for ESP32 to work as a client and server

-## How to use example

-SoftAP supports Protected Management Frames(PMF).
-Necessary configurations can be set using pmf flags.
-Please refer [Wifi-Security](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/wifi-security.html) for more info.

 ### Configure the project